ARMmbed/mbed-os-5-docs/docs/api/rtos/rtos-config.md

 **Thread memory model**

 All threads in Mbed OS share a global heap.
 By default, Mbed OS dynamically allocates memory for thread stacks from the global heap.
 User spawned thread stacks can be allocated from other memory areas.
-The size of the global heap depends on the compiler.
-The heap size is static when compiling with IAR, and it is different for each target in Mbed OS.
-You can find it in the IAR linker configuration files nested inside target directories.
-For example, you can find the [linker configuration file](https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_Freescale/TARGET_MCUXpresso_MCUS/TARGET_K66F/device/TOOLCHAIN_IAR/MK66FN2M0xxx18.icf#L49-L51) for a K66F.
-For the GCC and ARM compilers, the heap size is dynamic based on RAM usage.
+The size of the global heap depends on the compiler; for the GCC and ARM compilers, the heap size is dynamic based on RAM usage.

 **Default threads**